Brar21/Python_Learning/README.md

  # Relational operators
    - we already dicussed this here is some examples of relational operators:
    "==",">=","<=" etc.

  # Logical operators
+   - logical operators operate on conditional statement example:
+   "and", "or","not"